peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

  * <i>other</i>: An arbitrary-precision binary float to compare with this one.

  * <i>ctx</i>: An arithmetic context.
 Flags will be set in this context only if  `HasFlags`  and  `IsSimplified`  of the context are true and only if an operand needed to be rounded before carrying out the operation.
 Can be null.

 <b>Returns:</b>

 The number 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.
+Does not signal flags if either value is signaling NaN.

 ### CompareToTotalMagnitude